atharva-sardar02/ad-mint-ai/llm-enhancer-atharva/sequential-image-generation.md

 ```

 **Purpose**: Maintain visual consistency of the main subject, style, and environment across all scenes.

+**Key Update**: When a user provides a reference image, it is used **directly** as the first scene's reference image (not regenerated).
+All subsequent reference images are generated using sequential chaining starting from the user's image, ensuring maximum consistency.

 ### 2. Start Image Chain
 Start images are generated **second**, forming their own sequential chain: